heroesofabenez/game/INSTALL.md

 ### General
 It is adviced to install the game to server's root and use localhost,
 <yourcomputername>, or hoa.local as server's name.
 If you wish to use your
-computer's name or in general something not previously mentioned, add the name to app/config/local.neon to section model - devServers as element of array:
+computer's name or in general something not previously mentioned, add the name to app/config/local.neon to section hoa - devServers as element of array:

 ```
 hoa: